MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-items.md

 - Unqualified metadata (%(M)) binds to the item type being updated (`Item1` in above example).
 Qualified metadata (`%(Item2.Color)`) binds inside the set of captured matching item types from the Update expression.
 - If an item matches multiple times within and between multiple referenced items:
   - The last occurrence from each referenced item type gets captured (so one captured item per item type).
-  - This matches the behaviour of task item batching under targets.
+  - This matches the behavior of task item batching under targets.
 - Where one can put %() references:
   - Metadata
   - Metadata conditions